microsoft/AcademicContent/Labs/AI and Machine Learning/Keras/Keras.md

     _The first review in textual format_

 1. The reviews are "clean" in the sense that letters have been converted to lowercase and punctuation characters removed.
-But they are not quite ready to be used in deep learning.
+But they are not quite ready to train a neural network to analyze text for sentiment.
 When you train a neural network with collection of tensors, each tensor needs to be the same length.
 At present, the lists representing reviews in `x_train` and `x_test` have varying lengths.

 	Fortunately, Keras includes a function that takes a list of lists as input and converts the inner lists to a specified length by truncating them if necessary or padding them with 0s.
 Enter the following code into the notebook and run it to force all the lists representing movie reviews in `x_train` and `x_test` to a length of 500 integers: